 A critical temporary wall is one that is necessary to maintain the safety of the traveling public, or structural integrity of nearby structures or utilities for the duration of the construction contract.
 Traffic lanes located either above or below a grade separation and within the limits shown in SDM Chapter 19, will require the design of a critical temporary wall.

-Discuss the use of, and selected type of, critical temporary walls in the BDR.
+On bridge projects, discuss the use of, and selected type of, critical temporary walls in the BDR.